geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Let's get AM merged by the end of the year.
 The other place, so the drivers are one place where TinyGrad is still depending on dependencies.
 The other place where we're still depending on dependencies is for assembly compilers.
-So even with PTX, PTX is not really a...
+So even with PTX, PTX is not really a..
 PTX is not machine code.
 You might want to call PTX an assembly language, but PTX looks a lot more like LLVMIR than machine code.
-So we are going to... in 2025 be adding our own assemblers.
+So we are going to.. in 2025 be adding our own assemblers.
 I think there's a decent start to the x86 assembler.
 I'm still waiting on benchmarks for that.
 I think tomsa, is that you with the x86 assembler?